-8.1.2.1 FAMILY WITH OR WITHOUT CHILDREN
+8.1.2.1 Family with or without Children

-• Two or more persons sharing residency whose income and resources are available to meet the family's needs

-- Who are either related by blood, marriage or operation of law, or who evidenced a stable family relationship over a period of time (not less than one year). - o Evidence of stable family relationship is defined in the Verifications section - Unborn children and children in the process of being adopted are considered family members for purposes of determining bedroom size, but are not considered family members for determining income limit. - An expectant mother with no other children will qualify for assistance as a family.
-She will be listed on the waiting list and qualifies for admission into housing unless she aborts or miscarries prior to voucher issuance.
-Once she is admitted as a single pregnant woman, she will be considered the remaining member of the tenant family if she aborts or miscarries.
+- Two or more persons sharing residency whose income and resources are available to meet the family's needs - Who are either related by blood, marriage, or operation of law, or who evidenced a stable family relationship over a period of time (not less than one year). - Evidence of stable family relationship is defined in the Verifications section - Unborn children and children in the process of being adopted are considered family members for purposes of determining bedroom size, but are not considered family members for determining income limit. - An expectant mother with no other children will qualify for assistance as a family.
+They will be listed on the waiting list and qualify for housing admission unless they abort or miscarry prior to voucher issuance.
+Once they is admitted as a single pregnant woman, they will be considered the remaining member of the tenant family if they abort or miscarries.

-8.1.2.2 ELDERLY FAMILY
+8.1.2.2 Elderly Family